JNavith/tailwindcss-theme-variants/README.md

 // Because `light` is the first theme in the list, that is what will be fallen back to
 ```

-Which will change the generated CSS to activate `light` earlier than any media queries, so they can still override that declaration by being later in the file. **You could think of `light` as the *default theme*** in this case.
+Which will change the generated CSS to activate `light` earlier than any media queries—since those are later in the file, they could still take precedent over this fallback case. **You could think of `light` as the *default theme*** in this case.
 ```css
 .bg-teal-500 {
     background-color: #38B2AC;